dekstroza/postgresnaut/Readme.md

 ## Features

 Features demonstrated are: compilation to native image (with static linking) jpa/hibernate data repository, versioned api, jaeger based tracing, prometheus metric and open-api.
-Helm chart provided will deploy built docker image along with mongodb, prometheus and all-in-one jaeger demonstrating all of the bespoke features.
+Helm chart provided will deploy built docker image along with postgresql, prometheus and all-in-one jaeger demonstrating all of the bespoke features.
 There is also a demo grafana dashboard provided with the helm chart, which will be installed into grafana upon chart deployment.

 ## Implementations